Vladimir Moskovkin: Career

-Since 2007 he has published his works in such Journals as Scientific and Technical Information Processing, Automatic Documentation and Mathematical Linguistics, Webology, Cybermetrics and other.
+Since 2007, he has published his works in journals such as Scientific and Technical Information Processing, Automatic Documentation and Mathematical Linguistics, Webology, Cybermetrics and others.

 Since 2008 he has published articles on General Scientific Problems in Academic Periodicals “Poisk” and “Troitskiy Variant”, on the Internet Portals “Rosnauka” and “Chastny Korrespondent” (Moscow).

 Since 2008 he made a significant contribution to the integration of the post Soviet Universities into the international movement of the Open Access to the scientific knowledge (Belgorod Declaration of the Open Access to the scientific knowledge and cultural heritage, creating a chain of the Open Access repositories in Russian and Ukrainian border zone Universities).

 Since 2017- to date -National Open Access Contact Point Coordinator of OA2020Initiative (Max Planck Digital Library).

-Contribution to science
+Scientific contributions

 During the 1980s he created a harmonious system of diffusion models of relief development on a fundamental mathematical basis (boundary problems of the mathematical physics of diffusion type) in compliance with the knowledge of mechanism of geomorphological process.

 During the 1990s he laid the theoretical foundation for the dynamics, stability and control over of the marine shore systems on the basis of the dynamic system's qualitative theory.

 At the end of the 20th century the beginning of the 21st introduces systematic information and scientometric approach to research practice; laid the foundation for a conception of the mathematical modeling of the competitive and cooperative interaction in social and economic systems; developed benchmarking (matrix and analytical) tools for the comparative studies of the territorial and innovative systems; developed a methodological tools which help to improve academic competitiveness of the Universities and Scientific Periodicals.

 In 1994 he received one of the first mathematical description of the Laffer curve.

 During the 2000s he made a key contribution into the study of early period of scientific activity of the Nobel Prize winner in economics – Simon Kuznets.

 In 2010, he was included in Open Access bibliography called “Transforming Scholarly Publishing Through Open Access: A Bibliography” by a famous American bibliographer Charles W. Bailey, Jr.

-In 2016, he was among the 22 most productive researchers on the theme Open Access who published at least five "Scopus" articles in the period up to 2014.
+In 2016, he was among the 22 most productive researchers on the theme of open access who published at least five "Scopus" articles in the period up to 2014.

-Major works

-Books
+Writings

-Mathematic Modeling in the Slope Geomorphology (1983) – coauthor A.M.
+In 1983, he co-wrote Mathematic Modeling in the Slope Geomorphology, with A.M.
 Trofimov.

-Articles

-About 600 articles in Russian and 80 in English, including publicistics:
+He has written around 600 articles in Russian, and 80 in English.